Yarltech/Bike-Shop-Pos/README.md

-# Bike Shop POS System
+# Zed_X Automotive POS System

-A modern Point of Sale system built with React for bike shops to manage inventory, sales, and customer relationships.
+A modern Point of Sale system built with React for Zed_X Automotive to manage inventory, sales, repairs, and bike or vehicle modifications.

 ## Features

-- Inventory management for bikes and accessories
+- Inventory management for vehicles, bikes, and accessories
 - Sales processing and transaction history
 - Customer management
 - Reporting and analytics